NZME finalises Google partnership, reaffirms earnings guidance

-NZME has finalised a ground-breaking deal which will see Google pay to have the New Zealand company's journalism supplied for its platforms.
+NZME has finalised a ground-breaking deal which will see Google pay for news supplied to its Google News Showcase platform.

 This follows a separate commercial deal with Meta signed in April, which will see the Facebook-owner provide funding to support NZME's "subscriber growth and retention".